Graded OTLA: Delivering Observation Feedback Effectively

 Aims and Objectives

-On completion of the workshop participants should be able to
+On completion of the workshop participants should be able to describe and explain:

 This is a very practical workshop where the emphasis will be on participants developing their skills through practical skills tasks.

 - explore the differences between observation schemes and identify the impact this will have on the way in which observation feedback is managed

 - review and explore the psychology of feedback delivery